-Dennis M. Oates, 60, has been a Director of Universal Stainless since 2007.
+Dennis M. Oates, 61, has been a Director of Universal Stainless since 2007.
 Mr. Oates has been President and Chief Executive Officer of the Company since January 2008.
 In May 2010, Mr. Oates was elected to the additional role of Chairman of the Board of Directors.
 Mr. Oates served as Senior Vice President of the Specialty Alloys Operations of Carpenter Technology Corporation, a manufacturer, fabricator and distributor of specialty metals and engineered products, from 2003 to 2007.
 Prior to joining Carpenter in 2003, Mr. Oates served for five years as President and Chief Executive Officer of TW Metals, a distributor of metal products.
 Previously, he held the post of President and Chief Operating Officer for Connell Limited Partnership, a metals recycling and metal fabrication company.
 Mr. Oates began his career at Lukens Steel Company, a subsidiary of Lukens Inc., where he ultimately became President and Chief Operating Officer.
-Mr. Oates is past Chairman of the North American Specialty Metals Council and has served on the Metals Service Center Institute Board of Directors.
+Mr. Oates is past Chairman of the North American Specialty Metals Council and currently serves on the Metals Service Center Institute Board of Directors.
+Since 2011 Mr. Oates served as the Vice Chairman of Specialty Steel Institute of North America and is a current Board Member of the National Association of Corporate Directors, Three Rivers Chapter.